cmh17/creekfire/Report/methodology_notes.md

   + Alternatively, look into **OpenTopography** for 1 m or 10 m resolution :000
     > https://portal.opentopography.org/apidocs/

-- TerraClimate: 4 km, monthly or hourly??
+- TerraClimate: 4 km, monthly
   + Get cumulative precipitation for the study area bounding box from 2020-03-01 through 2020-08-31
   + Get average soil moisture for the study area bounding box from 2020-03-01 through 2020-08-31
   + Can I get any higher resolution data on this?
+    > consider replacing precipitation with PRISM normal
+    > could use SMAP soil moisture - HydroBlocks is interesting, but not sure how to use considering 2015-2019 timeframe

   + Alternative data sources:
     > SMAP 1 km downscaled soil moisture?